-- (a) A collecting bank shall send items by a reasonably prompt method, taking into consideration relevant instructions, the nature of the item, the number of those items on hand, the cost of collection involved, and the method generally used by it or others to present those items. - (b) A collecting bank may send: - (1) an item directly to the payor bank; - (2) an item to a nonbank payor if authorized by its transferor; -and - (3) an item other than documentary drafts to a nonbank payor, if authorized by Federal Reserve regulation or operating circular, clearing-house rule, or the like. - (c) An item is considered received by the payor bank or other payordrawee when it is received: - (1) at a location to which delivery is requested by the $\frac{payor}{drawee}$ ; - (2) in the case of a check, at (A) a location designated by the payor bank; or (B) if the payor bank has not designated a location that is in the check processing region consistent with the routing number on the check, at (I) any branch or head office, if the payor bank is identified on the check by name without address; or (II) at a branch, head office, or other location consistent with the name and address of the bank on the check, if the bank is identified on the check by name and address. - (d) A bank may present a check to a payor bank by transmission of information describing the check in accordance with an agreement with the payor bank.
+- (a) A collecting bank shall send items by a reasonably prompt method, taking into consideration relevant instructions, the nature of the item, the number of those items on hand, the cost of collection involved, and the method generally used by it or others to present those items. - (b) A collecting bank may send: - (1) an item directly to the payor bank; - (2) an item to a nonbank payor if authorized by its transferor; and - (3) an item other than documentary drafts to a nonbank payor, if authorized by Federal Reserve regulation or operating circular, clearing-house rule, or the like. - (c) An item is considered received by the payor bank or other drawee when it is received: - (1) at a location to which delivery is requested by the drawee; - (2) in the case of a check, at (A) a location designated by the payor bank; or (B) if the payor bank has not designated a location that is in the check processing region consistent with the routing number on the check, at (I) any branch or head office, if the payor bank is identified on the check by name without address; or (II) at a branch, head office, or other location consistent with the name and address of the bank on the check, if the bank is identified on the check by name and address. - (d) A bank may present a check to a payor bank by transmission of information describing the check in accordance with an agreement with the payor bank.
 Presentment of an item pursuant to an agreement for presentment is made when the payor bank receives the presentment notice.
 If presentment is made by presentment notice, a reference to "item" or "check" in this Article means the presentment notice unless the context otherwise indicates.

-- 1. Subsection (c) is revised to incorporate the substance of Regulation CC, '229.36(b).
-Subsection (d) incorporates the substance of Regulation CC, '229.36(c) and old UCC '4-110. - 2.
+- 1. Subsection (c) is revised to incorporate the substance of Regulation CC, $^{\prime}$ 229.36(b).
+Subsection (d) incorporates the substance of old UCC $^{\prime}$ 4-110. - 2.
 As explained in the Reporter's Notes to new UCC '4-213, the presentation locations described in subsection (c)(2) are drawn from Regulation CC, '229.36(f)(1) rather than 229.36(b).
-The general concept is that a condition of same-day settlement should be compliance with the payors@drawees wishes regarding the location of presentation.
+The general concept is that a condition of same-day settlement should be compliance with the drawee's wishes regarding the location of presentation.
 That concept is included in this draft largely in the interest of simplicity.
-Because it is a significant change, industry views should be solicited. - 3.
-The last sentence of Regulation CC, '229.36(c) is removed from this draft, based on the tentative view that (a) the sentence was included because of doubts about the regulatory capacity to act more broadly; and (b) the apparent inconsistency of that sentence with the existing UCC '4-110(b) [the second sentence of new UCC 'Section 4-204(d).]
+Because it is a significant change, industry views should be solicited.